Caleblan/RISC-Calculator/README.md

 - If any combination of just space and tab characters will allow the user to skip a line.

-- If to many strings are inputed or an invalid command is entered, the user is notified that there is no such command.
+- If too many strings are inputed or an invalid command is entered, the user is notified that there is no such command.